Br4z/br4z.github.io/assets/data/posts/Arch_Linux_installation.md

 1. `pacstrap -i /mnt base base-devel linux linux-headers linux-firmware git sudo networkmanager`.

+	Another kernel can be installed instead (like the Zen one) or even have more than one.
+This is useful if one breaks (which rarely happens).
+The packages for the Zen kernel are `linux-zen` and `linux-zen-headers`.

+	> Depending on the configuration you have chosen (Linux, Zen, or both kernels), the settings in the "boot manager" section for systemd-boot may change.

 2. `arch-chroot /mnt`.

 3. Enable `networkmanager`: `systemctl enable NetworkManager`.

+## Microcode

+`pacman -S amd-ucode` for AMD processors or `intel-ucode` for Intel processors.

 ## Locales and console